 Problem: Smudged nails

 Quick fix: The earlier you spot the smudge, the better!
 Lick your finger and gently dab it onto the smudge, working your finger towards the end of your nail.
 The colour should spread and you won’t even notice the smudge.

 Quick fix: You mani is on point, until suddenly one of your nails break and if that’s not bad enough, it start hooking onto everything.
 Le sigh!
 Luckily there’s a really handy hack.
 All you need is a tea bag and a strengthening base coat.
 Remove all polish and apply a base coat to all your nails.
 Next, place a piece of the tea bag paper (tea bags are made of thin, fibrous paper) to cover the area of the nail that was once whole.
 Simply cut a tea bag, remove the leaves and use a piece big enough to the cover the affected nail area.
 Apply another coat of clear polish over that and then add a pop of colour to your new, revived nail!

 Problem: Polish on your cuticles

 Quick fix: We can’t all be Van Gogh and paint the perfect canvas.
 Your ideal tool is a cuticle pen that you can use around the cuticle to remove excess polish.
-But, dipping a cotton bud into acetone will do the same trick.
+But, dipping a cotton bud into acetone will do the trick.
 Try waiting for your nails to dry first, so that you don’t remove the polish from your actual nail.

 Problem: Removing glitter polish